dfedorov-solace/solace-openmama-publish-subscribe/_docs/publish-subscribe.md

 Created subscription to topic "tutorial.topic"
 ```

-Now in a separate console start the *topicPublisher* that starts publishing messages periodically, logging to the console:
+Now in a separate console start the *topicPublisher* that begins publishing messages periodically:

 ```
 $ ./topicPublisher